-Egypt’s football fans persist with their battle over stadiums
+Egypt’s football Ultras fight on in battle over stadiums

 While Egypt is still in euphoria over its qualification for the 2018 World Cup, the most dedicated football fans - Ultras - are facing an intensified crackdown from Egyptian security forces in a long-fought battle for access to stadiums.